Thiago-exe/ConvertTo-Png-RemovingFile/README.md

-# ConvertTo-Jpeg
+# ConvertTo-Png

-> A PowerShell script that converts RAW (and other) image files to the widely-supported JPEG format
+> A PowerShell script that converts image files to PNG format

 ## Overview

-Many cameras - and many phones - save photos in a custom file format.
-Known as [RAW images](https://en.wikipedia.org/wiki/Raw_image_format), these files contain richer information than the widely-supported [JPEG format](https://en.wikipedia.org/wiki/JPEG) allows, but they are not as widely supported by tools.
-To easily view, edit, or share pictures, it can be handy to convert RAW images to the JPEG format.

-`ConvertTo-Jpeg.ps1` is a [PowerShell](https://en.wikipedia.org/wiki/PowerShell) script that uses the [Windows.Graphics.Imaging API](https://docs.microsoft.com/en-us/uwp/api/windows.graphics.imaging) to create a JPEG-encoded copy of each image that is passed to it.
+`ConvertTo-Png.ps1` is a [PowerShell](https://en.wikipedia.org/wiki/PowerShell) script that uses the [Windows.Graphics.Imaging API](https://docs.microsoft.com/en-us/uwp/api/windows.graphics.imaging) to create a PNG-encoded copy of each image that is passed to it.
 (The original file is not modified.)

 ## Related